Formation of Elephant Trunks in H II Regions

 This modelling only considers radiation and fluid dynamics.
 We are currently running similar models with various magnetic field configurations.
 We would also like to include the effects of gravity which would allow us to track the evolution of the elephant trunks much further, to the point where the densest parts may start to collapse under their own weight to form new stars.
 The chemistry and thermal physics in our models is relatively crude, however, so improving this is probably the next stage in our work.

 JM was funded by the Irish Research Council for Science, Engineering and Technology on an Embark Initiative Postgraduate Scholarship.
-JM and AJL wish to acknowledge the SFI/HEA Irish Centre for High-End Computing (ICHEC) for the provision of computational facilities and support.
+AJL was funded by a Schrödinger Fellowship from the Dublin Institute for Advanced Studies.
+JM and AJL acknowledge the SFI/HEA Irish Centre for High-End Computing (ICHEC) for the provision of excellent computational facilities and support.
 Figures were produced using the VisIt visualisation tool.